gitbush/jobseek/readme.md

 1. **Flash messages**
      - Flash messages were used to notify users of successfull/unsuccessfull actions eg, created job posts, incorrect login
 2. **Form validation**
     - All forms were created with WTforms.
-WTforms built in validations provide a much cleaner, desciptive and overall error coverage eg. using invalid credentials, invalid character count.
+WTforms built in validations provide a clean and desciptive error coverage.
 3. **Responsivenesss**
     - Jobseek is fully responsive across all devices and screen sizes as well cross browser.
 4. **Pagination**
     - A limit of X number of job posts are displayed on a single page.
 Pagination was used to provide a more manigeable UX.
 5. **Remember me**
     - A remember token is stored on the users machine so they can stay logged in for a short time if navigating away from the site.
-6. **Custom error pages**
-    - TBD

 ### Features Left to Implement beyond scope of project
 1. Further user authentication: